 For the purposes of COVID guidance, elite athletes are defined in the UK Government Elite sport return to training guidance: Stage One document.
-Indoor training and competition for elite athletes should be carried out in full accordance with the relevant government guidance for elite sport return to training and competition (in particular Stage 2 training guidance) and the latest ECB Science and Medicine Guidance.
-This includes protocols for helmet use in nets.
+Indoor training and competition for elite athletes should be carried out in full accordance with the relevant government guidance for elite sport return to training and competition (in particular Stage 2 training guidance) and ECB Science and Medicine protocols for helmet use in nets.